 Campus Visits by Candidate

 The department should first make certain that the President and the Dean are available for interviews.
-(For three-year positions, only an interview with an Associate Dean).
+(For three-year positions, only an interview with Associate Dean Kris Fossum).
 The department should also arrange for Division II candidates-and Division I and III candidates as appropriate-to meet with Associate Dean Jonathan Wright about obtaining start-up funds.
 Start-up funds are normally allocated to tenure-track faculty only.

 Student members of the search committee should meet all candidates brought to campus.
 The candidate should be given the opportunity to meet with the Work-Family Commission.
 Pardis Mahdavi is the commission's contact person.

-To help recruit minority candidates, members of the President's Advisory Committee on Diversity may be contacted.
-The chairs of Asian American Studies (Professor Kathleen Yep, Pitzer), Black Studies (Professor Sheila Walker, Scripps), and Chicano Studies (Professor Rita Alcala, Scripps) should also be contacted as appropriate to arrange meetings with minority faculty.
+We recommend that all candidates meet with a member of the President's Advisory Committee on Diversity.
+The chairs of Asian American Studies (Professor Kathleen Yep, Pitzer), Black Studies (Professor Sheila Walker, Scripps), and Chicano Studies (Professor Rita Alcala, Scripps) and Queer Resource Center (Adriana di Bartolo) should also be contacted as appropriate to arrange meetings with candidates.

 The department should make sure that all other interested parties are aware of the campus visit schedules and have an opportunity to see the candidates.
 This is especially important in the case of candidates with interdisciplinary interests.
 Please advertise your candidate lectures in the Claremont Colleges events calendar (http://www.calendar.claremont.edu).